 To find out what ketone supplement I am using for myself click here.
 The supplements will also raise your ketone levels which tells your body to breakdown fat for energy.
 The food you eat should be as unprocessed as possible – think lots of veggies, as organic as is reasonable, as unpoisoned as possible – salmon is great, and grass fed, free range beef etc. Absolutely avoid all sodas and diet drinks (they raise insulin levels and cause weight gain).
 It is common sense that you want to avoid farm raised fish and mass farming, as they use lots of antibiotics/hormones etc. You don’t have to be perfect at every meal, but you want to make at least some extra effort to select healthier choices.
 Realize it takes time for you to get used to this new routine, so expect some slip ups – but persevere and you can expect to be much healthier for it.

-Have other questions about your cosmetic procedure?
-Call us at 703-406-2444 to schedule your complimentary, private consultation with me.
-I’d be happy to answer any questions you may have!
+Want to discuss available options for decreasing body fat?
+Call us at 703-406-2444 to schedule your complimentary, private consultation with me – I’d be happy to help you find the right solution for you!